hassen396/Bigg-Data-IA/README.md

 print("Data successfully loaded into PostgreSQL.")
 ```
 ### Output
     Cleaned Data:

-The cleaned dataset is saved as cleaned_Fraudulent_E-Commerce_Transaction_Data.csv.
+### The cleaned dataset is saved as cleaned_Fraudulent_E-Commerce_Transaction_Data.csv.

-PostgreSQL Database:
+    Postgr eSQL Database:

-The cleaned data is loaded into the transactions table in the ecommerce_db PostgreSQL database.
+### The cleaned data is loaded into the transactions table in the ecommerce_db PostgreSQL database.
 ### Insights from the Data
     The processed data can be used for further analysis, such as:

     Analyzing the distribution of fraudulent transactions.

     Exploring customer demographics and behavior.

 ### Conclusion
     This project demonstrates the process of downloading, cleaning, and storing e-commerce transaction data in a PostgreSQL database.
 The cleaned data is ready for further analysis and visualization to gain insights into transaction patterns and fraud detection.
 ### Submission Date
     February 2025